hackclub/hackclub/workshops/memory game/README.md

 ```
 <summary>

 One thing you might notice that the cards are not random.
-So we have to shuffle them using `sort()` method.
+So we have to shuffle the `cardArray`, everytime before creating the board, using `sort()` method.
 The [sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method sorts the elements of an array in place and returns the sorted array.

+Add the following piece of code just after the `cardArray`, before the constants we created.

 ```javascript
 cardArray.sort(() => 0.5 - Math.random())